abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 asking for forgiveness and seeking reconciliation.
 It’s not that difficult to do, and it’s very healing.

-Question: How would you describe the *jhāna* states, and do you teach this kind of meditation?
+Q: How would you describe the *jhāna* states, and do you teach this kind of meditation?

-LPP: That’s pretty extensive.
+A: That’s pretty extensive.
 The *jhāna* states are internal states of stability and composure that are a basis for very bright states of consciousness.
 These are states the Buddha encourages because they lead to an energizing and a clarity of the mind that allows seeing things in